praneshvittal/capistranotuts/README.md

 server 'PRODDB4', roles: %w{db mysql}      # Belongs to db & mysql role
 ```

-Here on its best explained with an example with Capistrano command:
+Here on, its best explained with Capistrano command:

 `cap staging staging db:status`

-If you were to break this command down, all its doing is running the `status` task we will define in the `db` namespace (again something we define)
+If you were to break this command down, all its doing is running the `status` task we will define in the `db` namespace (again `namespace` is something we define)

 Capistrano in a way is like pseudo code, so hopefully the code block below makes sense: